-Whether or not you'd want it to be a role playing game doesn't take away for the fact that it still a pretty decent experience.
-You play as a young pilot who has crash landed in the Carpathian mountains in Romania, caused by the evil machinations of a nefarious vampire named Kairn.
+Whether or not you'd want it to be a role-playing game doesn't take away for the fact that it still a pretty decent experience.
+You play as a young pilot who has crash-landed in the Carpathian mountains in Romania, caused by the evil machinations of a nefarious vampire named Kairn.
 Luckily you survive this crash with the fortunate aid of a girl named Dierdre and her father.
-This marks the beginning of a prophecy that only you can fulfill.
+This marks the beginning of a prophecy that only you can fulfil.

 Some enemies not only deal out physical damage but can cause status ailments such as illness or weakness.
 To treat them, you'll need to find specific cures for each condition.
 If you have no cures, there is also a healer you can visit who'll also restore any lost hit points.

 The adventure elements take on far more of the game's time and fare much better game-play wise.
 The puzzles are mostly inventory based with a couple of mazes thrown in for good measure but they are fairly simple (though one maze is fairly big and is a bit of a bugger).
 The biggest challenge is knowing what to do next.
 For the most part, the puzzles can be played in any order so it is very easy to forget a clue you received before you went off in a different direction.

 As an RPG, I find this game hard to recommend.
 It is overly simplistic and short.
 As an adventure though, I can find very little to fault.
 The graphics may not hide the fact that it came out in 1993, but they do have a nice foreboding atmosphere that, along with the story, completely engrosses you into the world.